A00272016/Split_The_Bill/README.md

 4.Faceing one error in unit test trying to solve it 5.made my 1st test case.
 6.Still Facing Some error Tring to solve it.
+7.Still Facing some error Trying to solve it.